Noce99/Tablut/README.md

-# Einars Team - Winners of Tablut Championship 2021 🥇
+# Einars Team - Tablut Competition 2021
 Team members: Enrico Mannocci, Matteo Periani, Riccardo Paolini.

 Achieved 🥇 place in the championship and 🥉 place in the tournament.